ghga-de/ghga-metadata-schema/docs/schema_markdown/DataAccessPolicy_data_use_modifiers.md

 # Slot: data_use_modifiers

-Modifier for Data use permission associated with a policy.
+Modifier for Data use permission associated with an entity.
 Should be descendants of 'DUO:0000017 data use modifier'

 URI: [GHGA:DataAccessPolicy_data_use_modifiers](https://w3id.org/GHGA/DataAccessPolicy_data_use_modifiers)